Employment for English Majors

 When you’re asked the age-old question: “Gosh, what are you going to do with an English degree?” the answer is, “anything I want.”
 The value was I learned to read critically.
 I learned to write well.
 I learned to think on my feet.
 I learned to probe and ask questions.
 I got educated.
 I think that’s what you’re supposed to do when you go to college.
 1

 Indeed, it is the adaptability of the English major that makes it such a valuable investment.

-To get an idea of the various jobs possible with an English major, visit our link.
+To get an idea of the various jobs possible with an English major, click on the “Learn More” link below.
 Many of our majors are seeking certification to teach English Language Arts and Reading in Texas high schools.
 Still others plan to go on to graduate school, or to seek careers in writing or editing.
 Whatever your goals, an English degree from Howard Payne University can help you achieve them.